unfoldadmin/django-unfold/docs/inlines/introduction.md

 ---
 title: Introduction to inlines
 order: 0
-description: Custom inline classes for Unfold admin.
+description: Implement and customize Django Unfold's inline classes for enhanced admin interfaces, including stacked and tabular inlines with improved styling and configuration options.
 ---

 # Inlines

-Unfold inlines are derived from Django inlines, and they are used to add extra styling and configuration options.
-Native inline classes `StackedInline` and `TabularInline` are going work but the styling will not match default Unfold design thus it is recommended to use inlines derived from Unfold.
+Unfold inlines are built upon Django's inline functionality, providing enhanced styling capabilities and additional configuration options.
+While Django's native inline classes (`StackedInline` and `TabularInline`) will function correctly, they won't match Unfold's default design aesthetic.
+For the best visual consistency and full feature set, it is strongly recommended to use Unfold's own inline classes instead of the standard Django ones.

 ```python
 # admin.py